rmontesleo/flask-todo-sqlite-heroku-app/DOCS/00_REQUIREMENTS.md

 ## IDE or Text editor
 - VSCode

-## For containers
-- Docker

-## For deploy on IBM Cloud
+## For deploy on Heroku
-- An account on IBM Cloud
+- An account on Heroku
-- A Kuberntes Cluster
-- The ibm cloud client
-- A registry to install your docker image.
+- The Heroku CLI install in your system